YuriDevAT/accessibility-checker/README.md

 We are currently in the initial phase of our project.

+**Progress:** Follow the progress looking at the [KanBan View](https://github.com/users/YuriDevAT/projects/12/views/1) or the [Roadmap View](https://github.com/users/YuriDevAT/projects/12/views/4) in this repositories projects section.

 ## Aim of this project

 Analyse different kind of DH websites on their accessibility, show off their problems and provide tips on how to make them more accessible.